• Skip to primary navigation

 1. The loan is for residential housing estate development only, at an interest rate of 10% per annum.
 Also, it has a maximum tenor of 24 months subject to revision.

-2. The Bank finance Infrastructural facilities (up to 70% for private developer only), while Housing Corporations and government owned development projects are to provide 100% infrastructure.
+2. The Bank finances Infrastructural facilities (up to 70% for private developers only), while Housing Corporations and government-owned development projects are to provide 100% infrastructure.
 Furthermore, the developer is expected to submit a financial plan and budget for the provision of infrastructure in the housing estate.

 3. The proposed estate must have a good title that can be sub-leased to individual allottees/purchasers of the housing units